orion-project/rezonator2/help/func_reprate.rst

     .. image:: img/func_reprate_rr.png

-Where :math_var:`c` is the speed of light, and :math_var:`L` is calculated as the  sum of lengths of all elements having parameter :elem_param:`Length`
+Where `c` is the speed of light, and `L` is calculated as the  sum of lengths of all elements having parameter :elem_param:`Length`

 List of elements participating in total resonator length is shown in function's window.